inamvar/auth-server/README.md

-oauth2orize: oauth2 provider example
+Authentication server besed on OAuth2
 ===

-This example shows a provider which grants tokens in exchange for codes for
+This project shows a provider which grants tokens in exchange for codes for

   * The client application
   * A user of the client application